Understanding the Builder for Shopify Safe Mode feature

 When you're ready to publish this content to your live site, turn off Safe Mode and click Publish in the Theme Studio.

-Choosing whether or not to use safe mode depends a lot on your specific use case.
-Generally, it's there to prevent unwanted or unintentional changes to your live store while you are building and optimizing your theme pages and elements - think of it as a safety check.
+Choosing whether or not to use Safe Mode depends a lot on your specific use case.
+Generally, it is there to prevent unwanted or unintentional changes to your live store while you are building and optimizing your theme pages and elements - think of it as a safety check.
 Our recommended best practice is to keep safe mode on and then switch it off when you are ready to publish live.

-Let's say you aren't happy with your current store and know you want to immediately start making improvements.
-In this case, you can leave safe mode off and start tweaking, replacing and styling your whole site.
+If you aren't happy with your current store and know you want to immediately start making improvements, you can leave safe mode off and start tweaking, replacing and styling your whole site.
 You can edit pages, create new pages, whatever you feel like!

 Alternatively, if you're not in a rush to make adjustments to your site and want to review all your edits before going live, leave safe mode on.
 This more judicious approach lets you edit all of your templates, review, and then publish once you are sure you are happy with everything.